autarch/houseabsolute.com/content/new-resume/index.md

 ## The Highlights

-* **Team lead** and **Staff/Principal Engineer** with **over 20 years of experience** capable of providing **technical leadership, shaping the development workflow, providing mentoring for other staff, hiring, and managing teams**.
+* **Team lead** and **Staff/Principal Engineer** with **over 20 years of experience**.
+* Capable of providing **technical leadership, shaping the development workflow, providing mentoring for other staff, hiring, and managing teams**.
 * Able to **gather requirements** and **communicate clearly about technical problems** across a company.
 * A proven **track record of